victronenergy/venus-docker/README.md

 ## Advanced usage

 This section is noted as advanced since it may require more docker skills than running the container.
 All pretty basic stuff anyway.

+To run the container and simulations as an interactive shell:

+- Run container with `docker run -it --rm -p 9001:9001 -p 1883:1883 -p 3000:3000 mqtt`.
+This opens an interactive shell and removes the container when disconnected.
+If you want to hack around and keep your work in the container for now, remove the `--rm` option.
+- Run `./run.sh` within the container to start the mqtt and other services.
+- Run `./simulate.sh <simulation>` to start playback.
+  - `<simulation>` must be a folder in `simulations/<simulation>`
+  - Call it with no arguments to get a list of options.

 To run the container in the background with a simulation do the following: